Inguro-OU/war-of-memes/README.md

 ## Trustworthy Community

-Trust-building communication is more than a skill—it’s the foundation of a **trustworthy community.** Membership in such a community requires individuals to:
+Trustworthy communication is more than just a set of skills.
+It’s the foundation of our happiness because it fulfills essential human needs, including:

-- **Treat fellow members as you wish to be treated—by practicing Case A trust-building behaviors.**
-- **Refrain from treating outsiders in ways you wouldn’t want to be treated—by avoiding Case B trust-breaking behaviors.**
+🔹 **Need for Belonging** – Feeling truly heard and understood.
+🔹 **Need for Respect** – Being valued for our ideas and contributions.
+🔹 **Need for Growth** – Expanding our knowledge and seeing reality more clearly.

+Despite the importance of these needs, many people feel isolated, unheard, and misunderstood.
+Ironically, trustworthy communication doesn’t rely on scarce resources—it multiplies when given.
+The real challenge?
+Most people lack the habit of communicating trustworthy, making their relationships and lives increasingly difficult.

 ---

 ## **Getting Started**

 1. Read the [Manifesto](https://github.com/Inguro-OU/war-of-memes/blob/main/MANIFESTO.md) to learn about the aim and background of the game.
-2. Read the [Gameplay Guide](https://github.com/Inguro-OU/debiased-self/blob/main/GAMEPLAY.md) to understand the rules.
+2. Read the [How It Works Guide](https://github.com/Inguro-OU/debiased-self/blob/main/GAMEPLAY.md) to understand the rules.
-3. Join [Inguro Slack Community](https://join.slack.com/t/ingurocommunity/shared_invite/zt-2x4w0640h-3_PIEqz1LphRzan9R5gXWw) to exchange ideas and to connect with others.

 ## Licensing